RamaniLab/IDLI/README.md

 This README is intended to share code for analyses performed in the following manuscript:

-Yang MG, Wang S, Richter HJ, Harris N, Maresca M, de Wit E, Willenbring H, Maher J, Canzio D, Goodarzi H#, and Ramani V#.
+Yang MG, Wang S, Richter HJ, McNally CP, Harris N, Maresca M, de Wit E, Willenbring H, Maher J, Goodarzi H#, and Ramani V#.
 "Pervasive, patterned, and programmed nucleosomal distortion on mammalian chromatin fibers". *Submitted* (2024)

 *All scripts are provided as is, without any warranty and for use at your own risk.
 This is __not__ the release of a software package.
 We are only providing this information and code, in addition to a description of methods, for making it easier to reproduce our analyses.
 We are __not__ providing any support for these scripts.*

 Summary:
 --------------------

-We present a genome-scale method to map the single-molecule co-occupancy of structurally distinct nucleosomes, subnucleosomes, and other protein-DNA interactions via long-read high-resolution adenine-methyltransferase footprinting.
-Iteratively Defined Lengths of Inaccessibility (IDLI) classifies nucleosomes on the basis of shared patterns of intranucleosomal accessibility, into: i.) minimally-accessible octasomes; ii.) octasomes with stereotyped DNA accessibility from superhelical locations (SHLs) +/-1 through +/-7; iii.) highly-accessible unwrapped nucleosomes; and iv.) subnucleosomal species such as hexasomes.
-Applying IDLI to datasets from murine embryonic stem cells (mESCs), we discover widespread nucleosomal distortion on individual mammalian chromatin fibers.
-We observe epigenomic-domain-specific patterns of distorted nucleosome co-occupancy and translational positioning, including at murine enhancers, promoters, and satellite repeat sequences.
-Nucleosome distortion is programmed by the presence of bound transcription factors (TFs) at cognate motifs; occupied TF binding sites are differentially decorated by distorted nucleosomes compared to unbound sites, and degradation experiments establish direct roles for TFs in structuring binding-site proximal nucleosomes.
-Extending IDLI to single-molecule footprinting data from primary murine hepatocytes, we observe evidence for pervasive nucleosomal distortion *in vivo*; we further confirm a role for the hepatocyte master regulator FOXA2 in subtly impacting nucleosome distortion at hepatocyte-specific regulatory elements *in vivo*.
-Our study provides much-needed insight into the interplay between nucleosome dynamics, DNA sequence, and regulatory factor binding across the mammalian epigenome.
-More generally, our work provides an essential framework to model transcription factor binding, nucleosome remodeling, and cell-type specific gene regulation across biological contexts.
+[ABSTRACT HERE]

 Code overview:
 --------------------